webbgeorge/lambdah/README.md

 	Start()
 ```

-The Logger middleware will, by default, log the status of each processed event with
+The logger middleware will, by default, log the status of each processed event with
 some basic details about the event.
 The logger can also be accessed within your
 handlers and custom middleware.

 ```go
 func handler(c *lambdah.Context) error {
 	logger := log.LoggerFromContext(c.Context)
 	logger.Info().Msg("hello logs")
 	return c.String(http.StatusOK, "Hello world!")
 }
 ```

 ### Correlation IDs

-lambdah provides an optional `CorrelationIDMiddleware` for all of its handlers.
+**lambdah** provides an optional `CorrelationIDMiddleware` for all of its handlers.
 This middleware retrieves or creates a Correlation ID, which is often used for
 tracing requests through distributed systems in logs.
 This correlation ID is
 always a v4 UUID e.g. `9187bcbb-052b-45e5-bffa-99f323a8aa71`.

 When used in conjunction with the `LoggerMiddleware`, each log message includes
 the Correlation ID.
 Note that the `CorrelationIDMiddleware` must be included
 before the `LoggerMiddleware`.

 The Correlation ID can also be accessed from within handlers and custom middleware: